Two Tickets to Greece

 Two Tickets to Greece (Original title: Les Cyclades) is a 2022 French comedy film written and directed by Marc Fitoussi, and starring Laure Calamy, Olivia Côte and Kristin Scott Thomas.

 Plot

 In Paris in 2019, Blandine, a recently divorced single mother, is the definition of despondence as her beloved 20-year- old son, Benji, leaves home.
 Benji worries about her mother's melancholy moods and arranges for her to meet her childhood best friend, Magalie, who is impulsive, fearless and cheerful.
 The first reunion does not go well but Benji does not give up, arranging two tickets to Greece for the pair to visit the island of Amorgos.
 As teenagers, Blandine and Magalie's idea of a dream vacation was visiting Amorgos where Luc Besson’s film The Big Blue was shot.
 It quickly becomes apparent that Magalie and Blandine have very different approaches to holidaying and life.
-Kristin Scott Thomas plays Magalie’s friend and mentor, who does not give too hoots about accepted norms of social behaviour.
+Kristin Scott Thomas plays Magalie’s friend and mentor, who does not give two hoots about accepted norms of social behaviour.